renovate-bot/khulnasoft-lab-_-vulx/docs/tutorials/integrations/gitlab-ci.md

 [Example][example]
 [Repository][repository]

-### GitLab CI using Trivy container
+### GitLab CI using Vul container

 To scan a previously built image that has already been pushed into the GitLab container registry the following CI job manifest can be used.
 Note that `entrypoint` needs to be unset for the `script` section to work.
-In case of a non-public GitLab project Trivy additionally needs to authenticate to the registry to be able to pull your application image.
+In case of a non-public GitLab project Vul additionally needs to authenticate to the registry to be able to pull your application image.
 Finally, it is not necessary to clone the project repo as we only work with the container image.